fernando24164/ddd-auction-house/README.md

 To build 🔨 container:

-`docker build . -t 'ddd-auction-house'`
+`docker build -t 'ddd-auction-house' .`

 To run 🔄 container in daemon mode: